Digital subscriber line: Operation

 Telephones are connected to the telephone exchange via a local loop, which is a physical pair of wires.
 The local loop was originally intended mostly for the transmission of speech, encompassing an audio frequency range of 300 to 3400 hertz (commercial bandwidth).
-However, as long-distance trunks were gradually converted from analog to digital operation, the idea of being able to pass data through the local loop (by utilizing frequencies above the voiceband) took hold, ultimately leading to DSL.
+However, as long-distance trunks were gradually converted from analog to digital operation, the idea of being able to pass data through the local loop (by using frequencies above the voiceband) took hold, ultimately leading to DSL.

 The local loop connecting the telephone exchange to most subscribers has the capability of carrying frequencies well beyond the 3400 Hz upper limit of POTS.
 Depending on the length and quality of the loop, the upper limit can be tens of megahertz.
 DSL takes advantage of this unused bandwidth of the local loop by creating 4312.5 Hz wide channels starting between 10 and 100 kHz, depending on how the system is configured.
 Allocation of channels continues to higher frequencies (up to 1.1 MHz for ADSL) until new channels are deemed unusable.
 Each channel is evaluated for usability in much the same way an analog modem would on a POTS connection.
 More usable channels equate to more available bandwidth, which is why distance and line quality are a factor (the higher frequencies used by DSL travel only short distances).

 The pool of usable channels is then split into two different frequency bands for upstream and downstream traffic, based on a preconfigured ratio.
 This segregation reduces interference.
 Once the channel groups have been established, the individual channels are bonded into a pair of virtual circuits, one in each direction.
 Like analog modems, DSL transceivers constantly monitor the quality of each channel and will add or remove them from service depending on whether they are usable.
 Once upstream and downstream circuits are established, a subscriber can connect to a service such as an Internet service provider or other network services, like a corporate MPLS network.

 The underlying technology of transport across DSL facilities uses modulation of high-frequency carrier waves, an analog signal transmission.
 A DSL circuit terminates at each end in a modem which modulates patterns of bits into certain high-frequency impulses for transmission to the opposing modem.
 Signals received from the far-end modem are demodulated to yield a corresponding bit pattern that the modem passes on, in digital form, to its interfaced equipment, such as a computer, router, switch, etc.